Khalil-Zakout/Fragrance-Shop-System/README.md

 ## Skills Demonstrated
 * **Python:**  Developed core functionality using Python, including database interactions, GUI design, and application logic.
 * **Tkinter:** : Designed and implemented a user-friendly interface for ease of use and efficient data entry.
-* **Database Design:** Personally designed and optimized the database tables and relationships for efficient memory use, ensuring high performance and scalability.
+* **Database Design:** Designed the database tables and relationships for efficient memory use, ensuring high performance and scalability.
 * **SQLite:** Managed data storage and retrieval with **`SQLite`**, handling schema modifications and data updates.
 * **Excel:** Leveraged **`Excel’s Power Pivot`** to create and manage **`Pivot Tables`** and **`Dashboards`** for insightful data visualization.
 * **Power BI:** Created interactive **`Power BI Dashboards`** for comprehensive data analysis and reporting.